cksapp/Datto-DBPool_PSWrapper/.github/CONTRIBUTING.md

 # How to contribute

-Contributions to Datto-DBPool_API are highly encouraged and desired.
+Contributions to Datto.DBPool.API are highly encouraged and desired.
 Below are some guidelines that will help make the process as smooth as possible.

 ## Getting Started